Next StepsUpstate Golisano Children's Hospital

 - Spinal cord and tissue that may stick out of the back

-- Amniocentesis—a sample of the fluid around the baby is taken to measure for factors that point to problems of the spine
+- Amniocentesis—a sample of the fluid around the baby is taken to measure for things that point to spine problems

 - Ultrasound—a test that uses sound waves to look at the fetal spine